-LDSS workers, in cooperation with the local health departments, are responsible for performing pre-admission screenings for all nursing facility placements from the community (except in acute care settings) and for the majority of Medicaid waiver services.
+LDSS workers, in cooperation with local health departments, are responsible for performing pre-admission screenings (PAS) for all nursing facility placements from the community (except in acute care settings) and for some Medicaid waiver services.
 The Code of Virginia (§ 32.1-330) requires that all individuals who may be eligible for community or institutional long-term care services, and who are eligible for Medicaid or will be eligible for Medicaid within six months, to be screened to determine their need for these services.
-When indicated by the pre-admission screening, an individual may be diverted from institutional placement and have access to available community long-term care services through a Medicaid waiver program such as the Elderly or Disabled with Consumer Direction (EDCD) waiver.
+When indicated by the PAS, an individual may be diverted from institutional placement and have access to available community long-term care services through a Medicaid waiver program such as the Elderly or Disabled with Consumer Direction (EDCD) waiver.
+LDSS conducted over 12,500 PAS in SFY 2012.